iTwin/imodel-transformer/packages/performance-scripts/README.md

 ## Reading profiles

-We recommend reading profiles either with chrome devtools, or [https://speedscope.app](https://speedscope.app).
+We recommend reading profiles with [https://speedscope.app](https://speedscope.app) since it can handle both Linux native perf profiles and V8 JavaScript CPU profiles.
+Sqlite profiles are themselves sqlite databases and as such must be opened in a sqlite database explorer.

-If you don't like the idea of using a hosted thirdparty website, there is a fully local version you can install, e.g. through `npx speedscope my-profile.cpuprofile`.
+If you don't like the idea of using a hosted third-party website, there is a fully local version of speedscope that you can install, e.g. through `npx speedscope my-profile.cpuprofile`.
+You can also use profiler-specific viewers like the chrome devtools profiler viewer.

+## bin/

+The bin folder contains short scripts for generic performance statistic gathering.
+They are exposed as scripts but may be platform specific when the name contains a platform.

+## Potential profilers worth adding

+- Valgrind's callgrind
+- Windows profilers